 How to Apply

 Applicants should submit the following through Campus Connect (click on "Grant Proposals" in the "Faculty Center" section) by the appropriate deadline:

 - Abstract - the abstract should describe the project clearly and completely in non-technical terms

 - 3–5 recent publications from each member of the team

 - Work Plan & Timeline - the work plan and timeline should be thorough, realistic, and feasible.
 Further, the specific outcomes for the project should be articulated.

 - Budget Narrative - the budget narrative should clearly justify all requested expenses and provide sources for estimated costs.
-Note: research participant pay is limited to $10/hour.
-Further, wages for requested personnel should account for benefits at a rate of 10%.
+Wages for requested personnel should account for benefits at a rate of 10%.

 - Budget Form - the budget form should account for each item of expense discussed in the budget narrative.

 Applicants will also be asked to attach the following to their application:

 - Narrative - the narrative should describe the project in clear, non-technical language.
 The narrative should also represent a compelling argument in favor of the project that will include a clear description of the project’s goals and objectives, the rationale for collaboration, a description of the expected contributions of members of the team, the current status of the project, and the expected outcomes.